Requirements: Mathematics & Statistics

 Students wanting to continue the study of mathematics or statistics beyond one year, either by pursuing a major or minor or a foundation for courses in other disciplines, usually begin with the calculus sequence MATH 111, 112 and 213.

 Students who have already had calculus or who want to take more than one math course may choose to begin with STAT 106 and 206 or SCMP 118.
 A few well-prepared students may take MATH 222 or 224 in their first year.
 Please see the department chair for further information.

 MATH 111 is an introductory course in calculus.
 Students who have completed a substantial course in calculus might qualify for one of the successor courses, MATH 112 or 213.
 STAT 106 is an introduction to statistics, which focuses on quantitative reasoning skills and the analysis of data.
 SCMP 118 introduces students to computer programming.

 To facilitate proper placement of students in calculus courses, the department offers placement tests that help students decide which level of calculus course is appropriate for them.
-This and other entrance information is used during the orientation period to give students advice about course selection in mathematics.
+This and other entrance information is used during the orientation period to give students advice about course selection in mathematics and statistics.
 We encourage all students who do not have Advanced Placement credit to take the placement exam that is appropriate for them.
 Students who have Advanced Placement credit for STAT 106 should consider enrolling in STAT 206 or 216.